This notice describes how Barnsley College obtains, stores and shares the personal data of key college stakeholders.

 Where we use external agencies to process data on our behalf, we require them to use a written agreement which guarantees confidentiality.

-A list of these organisations and the reasons we share data is shown in Appendix 1 at the bottom of this page.
+A list of these organisations and the reasons we share data can be requested from us.

 We also collect details about your sexuality, religion and any gender change.
 We do this to ensure everyone has the same chance to succeed.